dikshab14/dikshab14.github.io/index.md

 author_profile: false
 ---

+Welcome to my page!
-Welcome!
-I’m **Diksha Bhandari**, a Ph.D. candidate in Mathematics at the University of Potsdam, Germany, under the supervision of Prof. Dr. Sebastian Reich.
+I’m **Diksha Bhandari**, a Ph.D. candidate in Mathematics at the University of Potsdam, Germany.
 I specialize in **Bayesian inference**, **data assimilation**, and **uncertainty-aware machine learning**, with a focus on developing robust, scalable methods for simulation-based models in both engineering and language.

 My work integrates principles from applied mathematics, deep learning, and statistical inference to develop interpretable and trustworthy AI systems.